 Marginal Relief: A Balancing Tool**

-Marginal relief is a provision designed to ensure that the additional tax burden due to crossing a surcharge threshold does not exceed the incremental income that caused the surcharge to apply.
-In simpler terms, it ensures that taxpayers are not penalized for earning marginally higher income.
+It is a provision designed to ensure that the additional tax burden due to crossing a surcharge threshold does not exceed the incremental income that caused the surcharge to apply.
+In simpler terms, it ensures that taxpayers are not penalized for earning a marginally higher income.
 Utilizing tools such as income tax calculators and consulting financial advisors can help maximize such benefits.

 Practical Examples of Surcharge and Marginal Relief**